-1. Define variables for the computers that host the SQL Compliance Manager Agent and the new Collection Server.
+- Define variables for the computers that host the SQL Compliance Manager Agent and the new Collection Server.
 For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code:

-'''

-' Define the SQL Compliance Manager Agent server

-strComputer = "SQLServer01"

-strNewCollectionServer = "CollectionServer02"
+Define the SQL Compliance Manager Agent server strComputer = "SQLServer01" strNewCollectionServer = "CollectionServer02"

-'''

-2. Declare the SQL Compliance Manager Agent and registry objects.
-For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code:

-''' ' Get the SQLcompliance Agent and registry objects Set objComplianceAgent = GetObject("winmgmts:{impersonationLevel=impersonate}!\\" & strComputer & "\root\cimv2:Win32_Service='SQLcomplianceAgent'") Set objReg = GetObject("winmgmts:{impersonationLevel=impersonate}!\\" & strComputer & "\root\default:StdRegProv") '''

-3. Stop the SQL Compliance Manager Agent Service.
+Declare the SQL Compliance Manager Agent and registry objects.
+For example, if you plan to run a Visual - 2.
+Declare the SQL compliance Manager Agent and registry objects.
+For example, if you plan to full a visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code: ' Get the SQLcompliance Agent and registry objects Set objComplianceAgent = GetObject("winmgmts:{impersonationLevel=impersonate}!\\" & strComputer & "\root\cimv2:Win32_Service='SQLcomplianceAgent'") Set objReg = GetObject("winmgmts:{impersonationLevel=impersonate}!\\" & strComputer & "\root\default:StdRegProv") - 3.
+Stop the SQL Compliance Manager Agent Service.
 For example, if you plan to run a Visual Basic script locally on the computer that hosts the SQL Server, your script may include the following code: